 - A progressive overload template for home gyms (3-day full body)

-Next, I’ll walk you through as we apply progressive overload to them.
-We’ll stick to the the simplest and most effective methods.
-But even with those, at some point, you may get stuck.
-So, I’m going to tell you what to do when that happens to bounce back and resume gaining strength and size.
+Next, I’ll walk you through each program.
+But even with a great program that applies progressive overload just the right way, at some point, you may get stuck.
+So, I’m going to tell you what to do when that happens to bounce back, so you can quickly resume gaining strength and size.
 Let’s get to it.

-Without placing stress on our body, it’s not going to change.
-That’s the whole reason we go to the gym in the first place; to place artificial stress on the body’s musculature system to elicit adaptation and growth.
+To put it simply, without placing more and more stress on your body, it’s not going to continue growing.
+That’s the whole reason we go to the gym in the first place; to increase stress on the body’s musculature system.
+This elicits adaptation and growth.

 Figure 1—Progressive Adaptations Caused by Overload

-There are a few different ways that we can add more stress to the musculature of our body.
+There are a few different ways that you can add more stress to the musculature of your body.
+Here are the four most common:

 - Increasing the weight